-For ease in slicing be sure to cut the cucumbers in half and use at least 3 full size cucumbers.
+For ease in slicing be sure to cut the cucumbers in half and use at least 3 full-size cucumbers.
 This will yield enough to serve at least 6 people.

-STEP #2: Add the Mix-Ins
+Step #2: Add the Mix-Ins

-The additional veggies makes this cucumber salad a bit more gourmet and unexpected.
-It’s also a nice flavor combination between the coolness of the cucumber, the sweetness of the snap pea and the spiciness of the radish.
+The additional veggies make this cucumber salad a bit more gourmet and unexpected.
+It’s also a nice flavor combination between the coolness of the cucumber, the sweetness of the snap pea, and the spiciness of the radish.

-STEP# 3: Toss gently to coat
+Step# 3: Toss gently to coat

 Toss the salad gently so that you don’t damage the cucumbers since they are a bit fragile when sliced so thinly.